AgataPolejowska/nct-crc-he-xai/README.md

 # nct-crc-he-xai
-XAI methods for a neural network classifier trained on NCT Biobank.
+XAI methods for a neural network classifier trained on NCT Biobank images.

 ### Purpose